 New Blood Vessel growth with Low Level Laser Therapy

-Many would think that simply pointing the lasers at the bottom of the heal would be the only thing needed to fix this problem.
-But for many, the artery at the top of the foot needs to be lasered because it has branches that go down and feed the plantar fascia.
+For many, the artery at the top of the foot needs to be lasered because it has branches that go down and feed the plantar fascia.
 Treating the top and bottom of the foot is important.
 The image to the right shows neovascularization (new blood vessels) delivery blood to plantar fascial tissue in a 64 year old female with plantar fascitis.
 She had tried orthotics, topical analgesic, oral anti-inflammatory meds, and stretching exercises with no results.
 Notice the extra red areas in the after image showing new blood vessel growth into the involved area.
 The before shows the lack of blood flow to the area which gives a “rigor mortis” type effect to the plantar fascia.
 Inflexible, painful to stretch, blood deprived, unhappy tissue.
 Low Level Laser Therapy restored circulation to the area bringing relief.
 What drug, what exercise, what stretch could do that?
 Answer is, it cannot.
 Even if shoe inserts take the pain away, it’s because they limit the stretch of the plantar fascia with each step.
 You need the blood supply restored to get to the root of the problem.

 Low-Level Laser Therapy for the Treatment of Chronic Plantar Fasciitis